pfaciana/tabulator-modules/README.md

 ## Urls

-Converts an url into a clickable link.
+Converts a url into a clickable link.
 It accepts a single url or an array of urls.
+Objects representing a url is also supported.
+An object must have at least an `href` key.
+Supported keys are `href`, `className` and `text` keys.
+An `attr` key is also supported and becomes the html attributes for the link tag.
+For example, `attr: { download: 'download' }` will add the `download` attribute to the link tag.
+If the url is represted as an object, the values can also be functions.
+A function will recieve arguments `(cell, origUrl, normalizedUrl)`, where `cell` is the Tabulator component, `origUrl` is the original url object, and `normalizedUrl` is the url converted to a standardized object url.
+So if `origUrl` is `/user`, then `normalizedUrl` will be `{ text: '/user', attr: {href: '/user'} }`.

 ### Formatter Aliases